ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### B. Check the existence of a Location in Master Database
 Upon receiving a request to validate the Location Name with input parameters (Location Name), the system checks the Location Name in the Master Database

-While checking the location in the Database the system performs the following steps:
+While checking the location in the Database, the system performs the following steps:

 1. Validates if the request contains the following input parameters
    * Location Name - Mandatory